Pinguicula grandiflora

 , and a less open, flat faced corolla, but later study knocked that idea on the head!

-And I have still never seen Pinguicula x scullyi !
+And I still haven't seen Pinguicula x scullyi !